 Like many Edmontonians, I grew up hating on West Edmonton Mall for its ridiculous size and dazed crowds of shoppers.
-But there’s no denying that “The Mall” contains several of the most popular things to do in Edmonton, and it has helped to put Edmonton on the map.
+But there’s no denying that “The Mall” contains several of the most popular things to do in Edmonton, including many things to do in winter when it’s too cold outside.
 It was the world’s largest mall until 2004!
 In fact, many Edmontonians still think it is; sorry folks, it’s now sitting in spot #23, the last time I checked.

 Still, WEM remains really, really big.
 Besides all the shops (800+) you’d expect, it also has a bad-ass waterpark (with bungee jumping and zip lining), the world’s largest indoor amusement park, night clubs, a hotel with themed rooms , a shooting range, a gym, a dinner-theater, a movie theater, a chapel, a Chinatown, a New Orleans-themed street, a European boulevard, a bowling alley, and even a replica of Christopher Columbus’ Santa María ship.

 It goes without saying that WEM is one of the most kid-friendly places to visit in Edmonton.
-Also, because it offers so much to do, I even included it on my list of the best Edmonton neighborhoods to explore.
+Also, because it is so large, I even included it on my list of the best Edmonton neighbourhoods to explore.

 Alberta Legislature Building